Africa Continent Map

 This is the most common feel to Madagascar.
 This specific example is from the small coverage north of Bemaneviky.

-This vehicle is only located on a small stretch of the RN8 road.
-Its located in the circled image.
+This Ox cart can only be found on a small stretch of land.
+Its only in the circled section.

 Here are two different mobile numbers, showcasing the format.